Ab Roller vs. Planks: Battle of the Core Workouts

 Customizable and Accessible

 Additionally, the ab roller can be easily modified to increase or decrease difficulty, making it suitable for beginners and advanced athletes alike.
-For instance, beginners can start with a limited range of motion while more experienced users can extend their reach to intensify the workout.
+For instance, beginners can start with a limited range of motion while more experienced users can extend their reach to intensify their workout.
+Focusing on proper techniques, including slight flexion in the spine and core engagement, can help specifically target muscle areas without undue strain.

 Benefits of Plank Workouts